-- 182. SUNY has experienced direct harm as a result of the delays and terminations of NIH grants.
+- 204. SUNY has experienced direct harm as a result of the delays and terminations of NIH grants.
 For example, NIH had committed to five years of funding-a total of \$3,596,263-for a project that established a center to train and develop health equity researchers focused on health disparities in and around Buffalo.
 The grant had met and exceeded all of its milestones, but it was terminated on March 28, 2025.
-NIH also canceled grants funding research into HIV treatment and care in Ghana; the impact of peer victimization on health outcomes for LGBQ+youth; improving inclusivity of Alzheimer's Disease research; and cardiovascular disease risks among sexual and gender minorities. - 183.
+NIH also canceled grants funding research into HIV treatment and care in Ghana; the impact of peer victimization on health outcomes for LGBQ+youth; improving inclusivity of Alzheimer's disease research; and cardiovascular disease risks among sexual and gender minorities.
+Additionally, SUNY has been harmed by unexplained delays and procedural breakdowns.
+The uncertainty has led to reduced staff hours and other harms. - 205.
 In Oregon, OHSU has experienced both NIH grant notices of terminations and delays in the processing of grant applications.
 Since March 24, 2025, OHSU received notices of termination of one NIH grant awarded directly to OHSU and seven NIH grants awarded to other institutions that issued subawards to OHSU.
 These terminations will result in the loss of \$2.4 million in research funds to OHSU.
 OHSU has also experienced significant delay in its NIH application processing since January 2025.
 As of March 31, OHSU has approximately 280 proposals totaling over \$730 million awaiting NIH study section review.
 As of March 31, OHSU has 70 proposals that received fundable scores totaling \$172.4 million awaiting NIH advisory council meetings and notices of award.
 And it has 90 proposals that received possibly fundable scores totaling \$194.9 million awaiting NIH advisory council meetings and notices of award.

 These terminations and delays have disrupted ongoing research, graduate admissions processes, recruitment of key research personnel, and OHSU's ability to plan its operations.
 In many cases, once a study is disrupted, it is impossible to recover the lost time, research continuity, or training value of the study.
 As a result, studies with the potential to achieve breakthroughs in different disciplines and advance public health will simply not occur.

-million in lost research funding.
+206. In Rhode Island, as a result of defendants' implementation and enforcement of the Challenged Directives, NIH has terminated two research grants at URI representing \$3.7 million in lost research funding.
 One grant funded innovative research that was aimed at advancing the public health of those living with HIV by contributing to the investigation of causal mechanisms among networks of populations at high risk for HIV infection compounded by illicit substance use.
 The other grant funded the University of Rhode Island's ESTEEMED Scholars Program, a program that provides students from underrepresented backgrounds with the skills and resources necessary to pursue advanced education and degree programs in bioengineering and related disciplines.
 The impact on student achievement and the inclusive environment at URI will be hit particularly hard.
 Without URI ESTEEMED, several of the current trainees would have had to drop out of URI due to the lack of academic support the program provided and the stipend that allowed them to focus on their academics and research instead of working an outside job.
 These grants funded research aimed at advancing public health research for some of the most vulnerable in Rhode Island and allowing those from underrepresented backgrounds unparalleled academic opportunities.
 NIH's termination of these grants harms Rhode Island by defunding research that advances public health and educational opportunities.